Gallbladder and Bile Duct Cancer

 How Common Are These Cancers?

-Biliary tract cancers are rare.
-Nonetheless, they have been on an upward trend worldwide.
-They are difficult to detect at early stages because they are often not noticed until they have advanced.
+Biliary tract cancers are rare, but their numbers have been increasing worldwide.
+They are difficult to detect at early stages because initial symptoms may be mild/absent and thus they are often not noticed until they have advanced.

-In Leaders in Liver Health, we promote periodic screening for people with persistent digestive symptoms or those with long-term liver conditions.
+At Leaders in Liver Health, we promote and encourage periodic screening and regular assessmentfor people with persistent digestive symptoms or those with long-term liver conditions as this can help with earlier diagnosis.

 Early Symptoms: What You May Notice First

-The symptomatic manifestations of early-stage gallbladder and bile duct cancers are often vague and can be confusing, such as the typical digestive problems.
+In the early stages gallbladder and bile duct cancers often cause vague symptoms and can be confusing and mistaken for , typical digestive problems.
 Being aware of these signs would enable you to seek assistance earlier.

 Early Warning Symptoms

-• Continuous abdominal pain: Pain in the right upper abdomen.
+• Persistent abdominal pain- especially in the upper right side of the abdomen.

-• Loss of appetite: A feeling of fullness after eating a little.
+• Loss of appetite: A feeling of fullness after eating small amounts.

-These are delicate and are easy to overlook.
+These symptoms are often subtle and are easy to ignore.
 If these symptoms persist, it is important to seek medical attention.

 Advanced Symptoms: When the Disease Progresses